Skip to Main Content

 Legal Requirements

 Many areas legally require certain vaccinations.
-For example, the rabies vaccine is mandatory in most places because it can be transmitted from animals to humans (zoonotic nature).
-Staying compliant with local laws is another important reason to keep your dog's vaccine schedule up to date.
+For example, the rabies vaccine is mandatory in most places because it can be transmitted from animals to humans (otherwise known as zoonotic in nature).
+Staying compliant with local laws is another important reason to maintain your dog's vaccine schedule.

 Preventing Costly Treatments